ebourg/StrataDocs/pages/docs/products/swap.md

 ## Product model

 The following table summarizes the fields on `Swap` that can be used to control the product.
+Only the most important fields are shown below.
 For more detail on the meaning of each field, see the [Javadoc]({{site.baseurl}}/apidocs/com/opengamma/strata/product/swap/Swap.html);